sgr24/Shaharin-Pinball-Game/Tutorial 1.md

 Place the cube towards the bottom of the plane, and resize it to make it longer to your liking

-Right-click on an empty space on the assets lists, go on create and create all the materials needed, from textures to colour
+Right-click on a space on the assets lists, go on create and create all the materials needed, from textures to colour

 Take and hold the black material colour and let go to colour the cube